cstroe/java-jmx-in-docker-sample-app/doc/jconsole.md

-# Using jconsole to connect to an application via JMX
+# Using JConsole to connect to an application via JMX

 NOTE: These instructions are for a \*nix operating system (Linux, \*BSD, etc...).